AliEmreSenel/FloridaCorperationSearch-FullStack/README.md

 npm run dev
 ```

-or 2) Build the app
+or build the app and use the build artifacts in the `out` folder to a static hosting like nginx or apache

 ```bash
 npm run build
 ```

-3. Copy the build artifacts in the `out` folder into a preffered static hosting like nginx or apache